 You’ve now arrived back in Ubud after a 30minute drive from the lake!
 Crack open a beer, celebrate the incredible adventure you’ve just had and afterward you’ll likely want to catch up on sleep!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Mount Ijen using the map below!